 Leaves Deeply Pinnately Lobed and Variable, Dark Green, No Change, Evergreen.

-Flowers Inconspicuous.
-Yellow Green.
+Flowers Inconspicuous. green.
 Flowers in Winter or Summer.
-Has separate male and female flowers on the same tree (monoecious).
+Has separate male and female reproductive parts on the same tree (monoecious).

 Prolific, Green Multiple Fruit, Very Large (Over 3.00 inches), fruiting in Winter or Summer Edible.

 Shading Capacity Rated as Moderately Dense in Leaf.

 Litter Issue is Wet Fruit and Leaves.

 USDA Hardiness Zones 10 - 11.

 Clay or Loam Texture.

 Salinity Tolerance is Coastal Good.

 Shade Tree, Specimen.